Julian Cousins has worked in the jewellery and silver industry for over 25 years and is a third-generation jeweller.

 He has a degree in Fine Art and Antique Valuation from Southampton Solent University, has completed the National Association of Goldsmiths’ Gemmological Diploma, their Certificate of Appraisal Theory and the Gemmological Association of Great Britain’s Gemmology and Diamond Diplomas.

 He is a published authority on Huguenot silver of the late 17th and early 18th centuries and his paper is referenced by the British Museum.
-He is a Fellow and Committee Member of the Institute of Registered Valuers.
+He is a Fellow and Vice Chair of the Institute of Registered Valuers.
 He is also a founder member and Treasurer of the Academy of Valuers and Associate member of the Academy of Experts.